 Observe that on the left-hand side ALG is fixed in advance, and x is chosen to result in the largest possible cost of ALG.
-On the right-hand side the input distribution μ is fixed in advance, and ALG is chosen as the best deterministic algorithm for μ .
-Thus, to apply this principle, we fix some distribution μ and show that the expected cost of every deterministic algorithm with respect to μ has to be large, e.g., at least ρ .
-This immediately implies that any randomized algorithm has to have cost at least ρ .
+On the right-hand side the input distribution $\mu$ is fixed in advance, and $\widetilde{ALG}$ is chosen as the best deterministic algorithm for $\mu$ .
+Thus, to apply this principle, we fix some distribution $\mu$ and show that the expected cost of every deterministic algorithm with respect to $\mu$ has to be large, e.g., at least $\rho$ .
+This immediately implies that any randomized algorithm has to have cost at least $\rho$ .
 In the above, cost() is some measure function.
 For example, in online algorithms cost() is the competitive ratio (strict or asymptotic), in offline algorithms cost() is the approximation ratio, in communication complexity cost() is the communication cost, and so on.
 Yao's minimax principle is by far the most popular technique for proving lower bounds on randomized algorithms.
 The interesting feature of this technique is that it is often complete.
-This means that under mild conditions you are guaranteed that there is a distribution μ that achieves equality in (3.2) for the best randomized algorithm ALG.
-This way, not only you can establish a lower bound on performance of all randomized algorithms, but you can, in principle, establish the strongest possible such lower bound, i.e., the tight lower bound, provided that you choose the right μ .
-Originally, the minimax theorem was proved by John von Neumann in the context of zero-sum games, and it was adapted to algorithms by Andrew Yao.
+This means that under mild conditions you are guaranteed that there is a distribution $\mu$ that achieves equality in (3.2) for the best randomized algorithm ALG.
+This way, not only you can establish a lower bound on performance of all randomized algorithms, but you can, in principle, establish the strongest possible such lower bound, i.e., the tight lower bound, provided that you choose the right $\mu$ .

 In order to state Yao's minimax principle formally, we need to have a formal model of algorithms.
 This makes it a bit awkward to state for online algorithms, since there is no single model.
 We would have to state it separately for request-answer games, for search problems, and for any other "online-like" problems that do not fit either of these categories.
-What makes it worse is that the general formal statement of the principle for maximization request-answer games is different from that for minimization games.
+In addition, for a maximization problem (for example, see the poof of Theorem 7.4.5 in Chapter 7), the statement of the Yao minimax principle is different than for minimization games (i.e., the inequality is reversed).
 Moreover, completeness of the principle depends on finiteness of the answer set in the request-answer game formulation.
 Therefore, we prefer to leave Yao's Minimax Principle in the informal way stated above, especially considering that it's application in each particular case is usually straightforward (as in Theorem 3.6.1) and doesn't warrant a stand-alone black-box statement.